MrJor2/SensoryMatters_Tactone_Codebase/README.md

 Then in the board manager window, download the teensy board manager.
 See icon in attached image.
 ![image](https://github.com/user-attachments/assets/0ac9dfa6-e6a6-4775-954b-4aef97a4c76f)

 Note: in older versions of arduino, the board manager can be found under tools>board manager

+After completing these steps, copy paste the code from this repo in an empty file, and save it, under whatever name you please.
+Compile the code, and see if you are succesfull, otherwise feel free to open an issue on this repo.

 ## Changeable Variables
 It is relevant to know that there are a few variables that are open to change and finetune when using tactone in a different setting.